k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: monsters stopped using potions offensively
 - Player riding a steed can now feed their steed by throwing food down at them
+- Fix: feedback when monster hits an ice trap